-Experiment 2a tests the following prediction: if AUC = 0, then the Midline-Rectangle illusion will disappear.
-The reason for this is as follows: when AUC = 0, AC becomes the full gray internal-rectangle – the only area on which PU will be based (see Figure 1 right).
-Since in this case PU will not be affected by AUC = 0, it will be easy to bisect correctly the external-rectangle by the top or bottom side of the full gray internal-rectangle, and the present illusion will disappear.
+Experiment 2a tested the following prediction: If AUC = 0, then the rectangle-midline illusion will disappear.
+The reason for this is as follows.
+When AUC = 0, AC becomes an expansive gray internal rectangle that spans the width of the external triangle – the only area on which PU will be based (see Figure 1 right).
+Since in this case PU should not be affected by AUC = 0, it will be easy to correctly bisect the external rectangle using the top or bottom side of the full gray internal rectangle, and the present illusion will disappear.

 Method

-Experiment 2a was similar to experiment 1, except for several changes that will be detail below.
-The materials and data of the present experiment are available at XXXX
+Experiment 2a was similar to experiment 1, except for several changes that will be detailed below.
+The materials and data are available at XXXX

-Participants, Design, and Procedure: Eleven participants (7 females, 4 males, 29.00 average age) were presented with the external-rectangle in which appears the gray internal-rectangle in the width of the external-rectangle (12cm.).
-A series of 80 trials includes: 4 (places in which the gray internal-rectangle appeared) x 2 (top-side, bottom-side) x 10 (repetitions) = 80 trials that appear in a random order for each participant (in addition, there were eight practice trials that appeared at the beginning of each series of trials and were not included in the results).
-The participants were instructed to move the gray internal-rectangle up and down with the mouse until its top or bottom side will bisect the external-rectangle into two equal halves.
+Participants, Design, and Procedure: 11 participants (7 females, 4 males, average age of 29.00 years) were presented with the external rectangle containing a gray internal rectangle spanning the entire width of the external rectangle (12cm.).
+A series of 80 trials included: 4 (places in which the gray internal rectangle appeared) x 2 (top-side, bottom-side instructions) x 10 (repetitions) = 80 trials that appeared on the computer screen in random order for each participant (in addition, each series of trials began with 8 practice trials which were not included in the results).
+The participants were instructed to move the gray internal rectangle up and down with the mouse until its top or bottom side bisected the external rectangle into halves.

 Results and discussion

-The result shows that the average deviations from the actual midline of the external-rectangle, % D = .45, does not differ from zero (t(10) = .853 p = 0.207).
-This finding supports the prediction that if AUC = 0 then the present illusion will be disappeared.
-It reinforces the results obtained in experiment 1 and 2, in which we used as a control condition the presentation of a single-line (in this case: AUC = 0 and also AC = 0).
-These results also show that the Midline-Rectangle illusion disappears, since the average deviations from the midline of the external-rectangle do not differ from zero.
+The results show that the average deviation from the actual midline of the external rectangle, % D = .45, did not differ from zero (t(10) = .853 p = 0.207).
+This finding supports the prediction that if AUC = 0 then the present illusion will disappear.
+It reinforces the results obtained in Experiments 1 and 2, in which the control condition was the presentation of a single line (in this case: AUC = 0 and also AC = 0).
+These results confirm that the rectangle-midline illusion disappears in these conditions, since the average deviation from the midline of the external rectangle did not differ from zero.

 General discussion

-The TCP model, which is based on the interaction between the processes of visual perception and attention, explains successfully the generation of, and the alterations in the Midline-Rectangle illusion.
-First, the results of the experiments show that the important factor in creating the Midline-Rectangle illusion is the appearance of the AUC.
-In cases where this area is removed from the display [in the situations where AUC = 0 or when (AUC = 0 and AC = 0)] the present illusion disappears.
-Second, depending on the instructions (top- bottom-line) % D increases (or decreases) as a function of the single-line and the size of the internal-rectangle.
-Third, (a) % D increases as a function of the internal-rectangle capacity to capture attention: a frame of the internal-rectangle, a gray rectangle, and a rectangle with eyes; and (b) % D decreases when the capacity of the internal-rectangle to capture attention reduces as a result of highlighting the top- or bottom-line (by painting a line red), that is, by making these lines salient.
+The TCP model, which is based on the interaction between the processes of visual perception and attention, successfully explains how the rectangle-midline illusion is generated, while also accounting for alterations in the illusion.
+First, the results of the experiments show that the most important factor in creating the rectangle-midline illusion is the appearance of AUC.
+In cases where this area is removed from the display (in situations where AUC = 0 or when [AUC = 0 and AC = 0]) the illusion disappears.
+Second, depending on the instructions (top- or bottom-line) % D increases (or decreases) as a function of the single line and the size of the internal rectangle.
+Third, (a) % D increases as a function of the internal rectangle’s capacity to capture attention: the frame of an internal rectangle, a gray rectangle, and a rectangle with eyes; and (b) % D decreases when the capacity of the internal rectangle to capture attention reduces as a result of making the top or bottom line salient, that is, by highlighting it in red.